-While 2020 wasn’t the best year for movies, it was a fairly strong one for TV shows.
+Due to the coronavirus pandemic, 2020 was significantly different from the past few years for movies.
+Luckily, the the number of quality TV shows stayed roughly the same.
 In addition to playing more video games, the time I spent binging on TV series was also significantly higher than years past.
 I got caught up on It’s Always Sunny in Philadelphia and finally saw why everyone loved Community.
 I also watched a solid chunk of this year’s biggest hits as well, and these were the best of the bunch:

 Honorable Mention: Primal (Season 1, second half)

 The first half of Primal’s premiere season would’ve been near the top of my favorite series of 2019 if I had watched it as it was airing, so I’m giving a spot on my 2020 list to the season’s second half, which started airing in October 2020.
 As neither of its protagonists speak, Primal heavily relies on visual storytelling, and while that would be a definite problem for most showrunners, it isn’t for creator Genndy Tartakovsky or his team.
 Without using a single decipherable sentence throughout the season, Primal is still able to convey all kinds of emotions and tell deeply affecting stories.
 The show seamlessly blends elements of action, fantasy, and horror together, and is stunningly beautiful.
 That beauty is also brilliantly contrasted by the jaw-dropping fights that display the violence and brutality that is needed to survive in the prehistoric landscape.
 I’ve never seen anything like Primal before, and I can’t wait to explore its world and characters even more.

 The Boys (Season 2)